DocsWriting Studio › Change Review: review AI edits

 For each change:

-• Accept ✓ → keep the AI's version of this passage
+• Accept Suggestion → keep the AI's version of this passage

-If the AI's overall direction looks good, "Accept all" saves time.
+If the AI's overall direction looks good, "Accept All" saves time by applying every change at once.

 Multi-file Change Review